-The results of regressing reduction on the six independent variables in the model are found in Table 1, which is located in the appendix.
-The model has significant explanatory power (F = 2.63 with a corresponding p-value = 0.031), although 3 of the independent variables (gender, seniority, and manager) are not significant at the five percent level.
+The results of regressing REDUCTION on the six independent variables in the model are found in Table 1.
+The model has significant explanatory power (F = 2.63 with a corresponding p-value = 0.031), although 3 of the independent variables (GENDER, SENIORITY, and MANAGER) are not significant at the five percent level.
 After adjusting for the number of independent variables, this model explains 17.5% of the variation in the dependent variable.